Sruthi1203/UMBC-DATA606-Capstone/Resume.md

 ---

 ## Involvement
-*Delegate Hyderabad, India • Model United Nations (MUN), India • September 2019* Demonstrated strong public speaking capabilities and ability to work with a large committee and won “Best Delegate” while representing the country of New Zealand dealing in the Middle Eastern Conflict.
+- **Delegate Hyderabad, India • Model United Nations (MUN), India • September 2019**

----
+  - Demonstrated strong public speaking capabilities and ability to work with a large committee and won “Best Delegate” while representing the country of New Zealand dealing in the Middle Eastern Conflict..